 The LHN must take tangible steps to reduce ambulance ramping, including local protocols and escalation plans, strategies to reduce Emergency Department visit time and increase cubicle capacity and to improve utilisation of back of house capacity.
-All delayed transfers greater than 60 minutes should be clinically reviewed.
+Delayed transfers greater than 60 minutes should have a clinical incident review process to review clinical outcomes.